wso2/docs-choreo-dev/en/docs/references/pricing.md

 ## Introduction

 Choreo is a Digital Platform as a Service that helps you develop integration solutions faster by reducing the coding effort with a low-code development platform.
 You can use Choreo by paying only for your usage: nothing more, nothing less.
 Choreo has payment plans for all types of users.
 You can enjoy the free tier with limitations and then move on to the Pay-As-You-Go model if you use more than 5,000 [steps](#what-is-a-step) per month.
-If you plan to use Choreo significantly, you can also opt for an Enterprise plan and enjoy special discount rates.
+If you plan to use Choreo extensively, you can also opt for an Enterprise plan and enjoy special discount rates.

 ## Plans